MonkmanMH/martinmonkman/content/courses/bida302_2019/syllabus.md

 ## Pep Talk!

+There are no stupid questions.
+"Smart people ask stupid questions."
+(Source unknown)

 >Learning R can be difficult at first—it’s like learning a new lanugage, just like Spanish, French, or Chinese.
 Hadley Wickham—the chief data scientist at RStudio and the author of some amazing R packages you’ll be using like ggplot2—[made this wise observation](https://r-posts.com/advice-to-young-and-old-programmers-a-conversation-with-hadley-wickham/):

 >**It’s easy when you start out programming to get really frustrated and think, “Oh it’s me, I’m really stupid,” or, “I’m not made out to program.”
 But, that is absolutely not the case.
 Everyone gets frustrated.** I still get frustrated occasionally when writing R code.
 It’s just a natural part of programming.
 So, it happens to everyone and gets less and less over time.
 Don’t blame yourself.
 Just take a break, do something fun, and then come back and try again later.